gelatodigital/automate-sdk-hello-world/README.md

 ```
 <br/>

-### 6. Proxy-based execution
+### 6. Dedicated msg.sender

-- Use `gelatoOps.createTask` and set `proxy: true` to have executions routed through your dedicated proxy:
+- Use `gelatoOps.createTask` and set `dedicatedMsgSender: true` to have a didcated `msg.sender` during your task executions:
 ```ts
 // Prepare Task data to automate const counter = new Contract(COUNTER_ADDRESSES, counterAbi, signer);